 Regions in EMPEA reports are defined as:

-- Emerging Asia: Asia Pacific (East Asia, Southeast Asia and South Asia), excluding Japan, Australia and New Zealand.
+- Emerging Asia: Asia Pacific, excluding Japan, Australia, and New Zealand.
+Includes Afghanistan and Pakistan.

-- Central and Eastern Europe (CEE) and Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece) and Turkey, as well as Russia and other CIS countries.
+- Central and Eastern Europe (CEE) and the Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece), and Turkey, as well as Russia and other CIS countries.

-- Middle East and North Africa (MENA): Gulf Cooperation Council (GCC), Iran, Iraq, Jordan, Lebanon, Palestinian Territories, Syria and Yemen, as well as North Africa (Algeria, Egypt, Libya, Morocco, Sudan and Tunisia).
+- Middle East: Gulf Cooperation Council (GCC), Iran, Iraq, Jordan, Lebanon, Palestinian Territories, Syria, and Yemen.

 EMPEA’s fund and company sector classifications are based on the Industry Classification Benchmark (ICB), which is owned by FTSE International Limited (FTSE).
 FTSE® is a trademark of the London Stock Exchange Group companies and is used by FTSE under license.
 FTSE does not accept any liability to any person for any loss or damage arising out of any error or omission in the ICB.
 Visit the ICB website for more details.